NCAA Delays Vote on New Compensation and Transfer Rules, but Revolution Remains a Real Threat

 By Mark Schipper

-College athletics under the NCAA’s rule have become a Byzantine morass, which the current push to grant student-athletes better compensation rights for their own efforts has proved once again.
+College athletics under the NCAA’s rule have become a Byzantine mess, which the current push to grant student-athletes better compensation rights for their own efforts has proved once again.
 But in spite of the hangups the campaign to correct some of the system’s flaws is marching forward, and that is a good thing.

 One year after asking the United States Congress for assistance in writing new legislation related to name, image, and likeness rights [NIL], along with new transfer guidelines, the NCAA Board of Governors missed their own deadline and this week delayed a vote on a new portfolio of rules that will significantly change the way their organization operates for the first time in decades.